 For example, I’ve heard Mr. Osteen say this on numerous occasions:

-“God loves you, and He wants you to be happy.”
+“God loves you, and more than anything He wants you to be happy.”

 Yes, God does love you!
 Absolutely, He loves you.